Disney World In November (2025)

 November marks the start of Christmas celebrations at Walt Disney World.
 There’s no one night when all the decorations go up—even Magic Kingdom takes a few days.
 Magic Kingdom typically sees its first decorations up the day after the final Halloween event, and the details are added over the following few (two to four) days.

-In 2023, The start of the holiday celebrations was November 11.
-November 9 was the first date of Mickey’s Very Merry Christmas Party, which had several parties throughout November.
-November 11 was the first date of Jollywood Nights, a new ticketed holiday event at Hollywood Studios.
+In 2024, the start of the holiday celebrations was on November 12.
+November 8 was the first date of Mickey’s Very Merry Christmas Party, which had several parties throughout November.
+November 9 was the first date of Jollywood Nights, the ticketed holiday event at Hollywood Studios.

 Once the festivities start, they continue until the last week of the year.
 While Christmas week itself can be a little different (mostly at Magic Kingdom), there’s no difference between visiting November 12 and December 12 in terms of holiday spirit at the resort.